Chapter 1: Chapter

 Section 1 - Compositions

-The Executive Committee of this pre-law chapter shall be composed of the four duly elected chapter officers, the Chapter Advisor or Advisors, and the chairpersons of the standing chapter committees.
+The Executive Committee of this pre-law chapter shall be composed of the five duly elected chapter officers, the Chapter Advisor or Advisors, and the chairpersons of the standing chapter committees.

 Section 2 - Duties

 The Executive Committee shall have the responsibility for the proper, efficient and effective operation of the Chapter.
 It shall schedule, plan and implement chapter programs, projects, functions and meetings with the major objective of providing for the professional advancement of the members of the chapter, ensuring the continuity of this chapter by acquiring new members and of providing professional service to the members of this chapter, to the Fraternity and to the school.
 It shall carefully study and review all policies and procedures as promulgated by the International Executive Board to insure compliance therewith by this chapter.